-Before you start answering the question, pause for a few seconds to think.
-99.9% of the time, the candidates that stops and thinks for a few seconds about an answer before speaking, produce a much better answer, than those who jump right in.
+Before you start answering the question, pause for a few seconds to think about your answer before you start answering the question.
+99.9% of the time, the candidate that stops and thinks for a few seconds about an answer before speaking, produces a much better answer, than those who jump right in.
 Pausing to think can also be a sign of maturity and show the interviewer your confidence in their surrounding.

 Use “I” Rather Than “We”

 When answering competency-based interview questions, it’s important to use the word “I” as much as possible.
 In a competency-based interview, you’re tested on what you did and what role you played within the task.
 You need to make sure that your sentences start with “I,” however, there is a major difference between saying “I” within your answers and sounding like a dictator where all your answers start with “I told this person to do this.”
 No one wants to work with a dictator.

 60% of giving the right answer in a competency-based interview is making sure that you have a good story to tell.
 This is something that you can prepare in advance.
 Make sure you prepare a selection of different stories that you can use as examples.

 Where candidates go wrong in a competency-based interview is in their preparation.
 They do not have any stories prepared beforehand and therefore have to think of an example before answering the question.